Hip-hop feminism: Aisha Durham

 Aisha Durham refers to the work of communication scholars when discussing the role of the black woman's body in hip-hop culture.
 With an epistemological approach, Durham cites her own experiences in hip-hop, touching on how the black female body is sexualized and policed within the hip-hop industry.
 Her work examines how black women in hip hop are depicted and challenges media representations and objectification.
 She emphasizes that through hip-hop, artists communicate with other artists, the public and the media.

 Rachel Raimist

-Rachel Raimist identifies as a professor, filmmaker, and a crunk Feminist.
-Raimist is a member of the Crunk Feminist Collective since 2010, the Crunks is a collective of feminist activists, scholars, and, artists.
-Raimist earned her B.A. and M.F.A degree in Directing, but she also earned her M.A. degree in Women's studies and her Ph.D. in Feminist studies.
+Rachel Raimist identifies as a professor, filmmaker, and a crunk feminist.
+She is a member of the Crunk Feminist Collective since 2010, the Crunks is a collective of feminist activists, scholars, and, artists.
+Raimist earned her B.A. and M.F.A degree in directing, but she also earned her M.A. degree in women's studies and her Ph.D. in feminist studies.
 Being able to teach and the love for storytelling and cameras gave students the accessibility to learn about filming and the roles of females behind the scenes through her.

-Her research help train females get comfortable with cameras and comfortable getting into the entertainment industry.
+Her research helps train females get comfortable with cameras and getting into the entertainment industry.
 Raimist mainly focuses on "feminist filmmaking, women of color feminisms, hip-hop feminism, pedagogy, and digital storytelling."
-Among her fine accomplishments, Raimist also taught a class out at the sea and four of the seven continents in a program called "Semester at Sea."
-Out on her voyage, she taught global cinema, digital photography and women's literature.
+Raimist also taught global cinema, digital photography and women's literature on Semester at Sea.